scbrown-224/kudos-board/README.md

 ### Shout out

-SHOUT OUT TO THE WHOLE FTL GANGG
+SHOUT OUT TO THE WHOLE FTL COHORT